serd223/bookkeeper/README.md

 ```
 (See [people.h](./examples/people.h))

+By default, `bk` places generated files next to their source files (mirroring the original file structure).
+These generated files have the following naming schema: `original_file_name.bk.h`.

 For further explanation regarding the provided example, check out the [Usage section of User Documentation](./docs/usage.md).

 # Documentation